 The generic term for this medication is phentermine and topiramate extended release capsules, and we will use these terms interchangeably throughout this article as they refer to the same active drug ingredients.

-But is Qsymia actually proven to have these effects in clinical studies?
+But is Qsymia actually proven to cause this much weight loss?
 Are there any health risks to taking Qsymia?
 What’s the cheapest way to access the medication?
-And how do real users rate and describe the effects of Qsymia?
+And how do real users rate and describe the effects of the drug?

-In this article we’ll answer all of these questions and more as we review medical studies on Qsymia to determine if the manufacturer’s claims are accurate.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on Qsymia to determine how much weight patients can expect to lose.

-We’ll also highlight side effects, explain the cheapest way to access Qsymia and feature real, unsponsored Qsymia patient reviews.
+We’ll also discuss the risk of side effects, explain the cheapest way to access Qsymia, and feature patient reviews and ratings.

 Research Review – How Effective is Qsymia?